ABOUT THE BULLETIN OF THE ATOMIC SCIENTISTS

 - Build the donor pipeline by assisting in identification of prospects who have propensity to give at major gift levels

-- Coordinate communications strategy around fundraising campaigns to educate and cultivate a culture of philanthropy in support of the Bulletin
+- Coordinate communications strategy around fundraising campaigns to educate and cultivate a culture of philanthropy in support of the Bulletin; in collaboration with the Communications team

 - Work in tandem with the Advancement Services staff on donor recognition, donor records, and donor lists